aprlcat/Azalea/README.md

   * run as admin if you're targeting protected processes or need higher privileges for certain operations.
   * messing with memory can crash processes. save your work\!

+### contributors

+if you plan to contribute:
+ * you will need to install the nightly toolchain, primarily for cargo +nightly fmt
+ * make sure your format before you make a pr please